- Very Large and Varied Population:

 - Over 600,000 discrete patients with COVID case enrolled in 2020

 - 21 different health systems from across the nation with diverse populations

-- Because each patient maintains a unique identifier and health data are updated monthly through 2020, we can:
+- The Potential of Longitudinal Data: Because each patient maintains a unique identifier and health system data are updated regularly, we can:

 - Improve accuracy of data elements collected (e.g., COVID diagnostic criteria, death definition).

 - COVID Cases Only: Since the cohort is limited to individuals diagnosed with COVID, we are unable to examine risk of developing COVID or compare findings of cohort members with individuals without a COVID diagnosis.

 - Discrete Data Elements Only: The data pulled is almost exclusively limited to discrete EHR data elements.
 It typically does not include data from text fields within the EHR.

 - Missing Data: For many EHR data elements (e.g., vaping), a large proportion of patients have no data reported.